hliang2/FastAvatar/README.md

 # Using different LPIPS network
 python scripts/inference.py --sample_id 306 --lpips_net vgg
 ```

+All experiment outputs are organized under the `results/` folder:

+- **`results/images/`**
+  Contains rendered sample view images for each subject for quick reference.

+- **`results/ply/`**
+  Contains 3D point cloud reconstructions in `.ply` format.
+These can be visualized with any standard 3D viewer.

 You can use [Supersplat](https://superspl.at/editor) for interactive visualization of Gaussian-based point clouds.
 ## Training